Company Registration In Poland

-As per the provisions of Polish law, the name of all the shareholders, directors should be registered with the registry court of Poland.
+As per the provisions of Polish law, the name of all the shareholders, and directors should be registered with the registry court of Poland.
 Companies are required to register the same with the national court of Poland.

 As per the requirement of Polish law, all business entities are required to file their annual statements.
 These should be filled with the registry court of Poland.
 It is also required to report the operation related to the previous financial year.

-As per the requirement of Polish law, all the financial statements should be approved as stated in the law.
+As per the requirement of Polish law, all financial statements should be approved as stated in the law.

 Applying For Temporary Residency